mrmcshane/docker-training/03-database-container/README.md

 ### Attach the volume to a container

-This is passed as the `-v` argument when running a container:
+This is passed as the `-v` argument when running a container.

+We will also be using an environment variable to ensure mariadb is configured with the environment variable `MARIADB_ALLOW_EMPTY_PASSWORD` to set an empty password for testing.
+This is done with the `-e` flag:
 ```
-docker run -d -p 30066:3306 -v mariadb-data:/var/lib/mysql mariadb/server
+docker run -d -p 30066:3306 -v mariadb-data:/var/lib/mysql -e MARIADB_ALLOW_EMPTY_PASSWORD=true mariadb/server
 ```

 This will spin up a `mariadb/server` container with the volume attached.